scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 The challenge when implementing find references is that large projects have many symbol references.
 Iterating through all symbol references for every source file on every request is too slow.
-Most symbols only appear only in a few source files so we need some way to reduce the search space.
+Most symbols appear only in a few source files so we need some way to reduce the search space.

 Metals uses bloom filters to reduce the number of files we search when looking for a symbol reference.
 For every file on disk, we keep an in-memory bloom filter which contains the set of all referenced symbols in that file.
-When looking for references to a given symbol, we skip files when their accompanying bloom filter is guaranteed not to contain a reference to that symbol.
+When looking for references to a given symbol, we skip files when their accompanying bloom filter does not contain a reference to that symbol.
 False positive results from the bloom filter are not a problem because they only slow down the response but don't compromise the correctness of the final result.

 Concretely, Metals keeps an in-memory map where keys are paths to source files in the workspace.